anil3a/django-online-shop/README.md

 - [x] Create a minimal setup of Django and Postgres in a docker
 - [x] Set up a store to layout basic Django functionality in Class based layout
 - [x] Integrate HTMX
+- [x] Integrate React
-- [ ] Integrate React
+- [ ] Setup Models for Cart
-- [ ] Complete creating all models for e-commerce store
+- [ ] Complete creating remaining models for e-commerce store
 - [ ] Checkout feature